santanaluc94/Magezil_BoughtTogether/README.md

 ## Installation

-To download the module by composer execute this code bellow.
+To download the module by composer, execute this code bellow.

 ```sh
   composer require magezil/module-bought-together